ghazian/lwcoreset/README.md

 # Coreset
 Work done in this repository is for my Master's thesis titled "Comparative Lightweight Corset Construction for K-Means Problem."
-In this paper, we will create a coresets in the context of the k-means problem.
-In particular, we will discuss techniques of coreset construction such as geometric decomposition and random sampling from the works of [[1]](https://link.springer.com/article/10.1007/s13218-017-0519-3).
+In this repo, the construction of coresets are in the context of the k-means problem.
+In particular, the techniques of coreset construction such as geometric decomposition and random sampling from the works of [[1]](https://link.springer.com/article/10.1007/s13218-017-0519-3).
 The aim of the study is to present theoretical results and to implement the techniques of building coresets comparative to lightweight coresets which were made by the authors of